10 Start Up Costs Associated With Renting Out Your Home

 Was your home built before 1978?
 Then you need a lead inspection and a Maryland Department of the Environment certificate.
 We only manage "lead-free" homes for liability reasons, so the results of your lead test are significant and something that you want to pay attention to.

 Asbestos, peeling paint, underground storage tanks - you want to minimize your risk as much as possible.
-Even if an inspection is not mandatory, it is a good idea to have one done to protect yourself as a landlord.
+Even if an inspection is not mandatory, it is a good idea to have one done to protect yourself as an owner.

 4. Aesthetic Updates

-If you want the best tenants, you'll need to spruce up your home - Fresh neutral paint colors, newer carpeting, new flooring, clean cabinets and drawers, and attractive exterior landscaping.
+If you want the best residents, you'll need to spruce up your home - Fresh neutral paint colors, newer carpeting, new flooring, clean cabinets and drawers, and attractive exterior landscaping.
 You may have to spend some money or time getting everything ready to go.
-The best tenants want the best properties, so doing these updates ahead of time is worth the effort.
+The best residents want the best properties, so doing these updates ahead of time is worth the effort.

 How To Prepare Your Home For The Rental Market